Gajamina

-Gadjamina, Gaja minah, or Eon is an elephant headed mythical figure with the body of a fish used for patulangan sarcophagi in Bali, Indonesia.
-The form is used for vary Balinese Clan even in Ksatrias caste as well.
+Gadjamina, Gaja minah, or Eon is an elephant-headed mythical creature with the body of a fish.
+The term is derived from the Sanskrit words gaja गज "elephant" and mīna मीन "fish".
+It is used for patulangan sarcophagi in Bali, Indonesia.
+The form is used for members of the Shudra caste as well as the Kshatriya caste.

+Gajahmina is the name of a Balinese constellation (lintang) that corresponds to the Western constellation Cetus.